Purpose and Integrity for Sustainable Success in Turbulent Times

 It can be a mistake to reject conclusions because thy seem formally contradictory; such conclusions are merely reflections of things, and it can sometimes be more sensible to admit that an apparent contradiction exists than to insist that either one state of affairs or its opposite is the true one.

 Instead of excluding each other, other Correlative Pairs like Yin and Yang mutually condition each other, and this constitutes the logic from which skilled leaders derive their strategy.
 For, instead of seeing no farther than the opposed aspects of things, as common sense pictures them, and keeping them isolated, skilled leaders are able to discern their interdependence and to profit from it.
 This is what they exploit instead of wearing themselves out in efforts of their own.

 Yin and Yang is a vocabulary of contrast, suggesting possible width of experience and the degree of diversity.
 Particular events in the world emerge as unique combinations of this diversity.
 In this creative process, it is a balancing and harmonising of extremes that are most productive.
 Hence, sometimes less is indeed more.

 rushes over the hardest.

 can penetrate the seamless.

 This teaches the benefits of avoiding pressure and control.

 benefits without pressure and control

-Few in this world can realize these.
+Few can realise these.

 Torrential waters rumble rocks thanks to momentum.